DevGuyRash/git-hooks-runner-toolkit/docs/examples/watch-configured-actions.md

 `watch-configured-actions.sh` is a `post-merge` helper that inspects files changed by a merge/rewrite/checkout/commit and runs custom commands described in a YAML or JSON configuration file.
+A companion, `watch-configured-actions-pre-commit.sh`, enforces the same rules against staged changes before the commit is created.

 ## Stage It